jinujd/crudman-nestjs/README.md

 ### Zero-config TypeORM DataSource

 From v1.0.0+, Crudman attempts to auto-discover your TypeORM `DataSource` at app startup.

-If auto-discovery doesn't initialize early enough in your app, set the `DataSource` manually as shown below.
+In most apps this is enough.
+If your app initializes the DataSource later or uses a custom pattern, set it manually once after bootstrap as shown below.
+We also recommend registering `ModuleRef` and `DataSource` explicitly in your `main.ts` for determinism.

 ```ts
 import { DataSource } from 'typeorm'